Braid variety cluster structures, II: general type: Introduction

+To construct a cluster structure on $\BR_\br$, we need to identify certain regular functions on $\BR_\br$ as (initial) cluster variables, and then construct the exchange matrix $\tB$, or quiver, of the initial seed.
+In previous works \cite{Scott,GL_cluster,BFZ,ShWe} establishing cluster structures on the Grassmannian, positroid varieties, double Bruhat cells and double Bott Samelson cells, the cluster variables are \emph{(generalized) minors} of some kind.
+Determinantal identities satisfied by the minors become exchange relations in the cluster algebra.
+A fundamental obstacle, already pointed out by Leclerc \cite{Lec}, to extending these constructions to open Richardson varieties or braid varieties, is that the (generalized) minors are no longer irreducible elements of the coordinate ring $\C[\BR_\br]$.

-We give an informal summary of our construction; see \cref{sec:deodhar-geometry} for details and \cite{GLSBS1,GalTut} for examples.
-We introduce an open dense algebraic torus $\Tbr\subset \BR_\br$ called the \emph{Deodhar torus}, so named for its relation to the Deodhar decomposition of Richardson varieties \cite{Deo, MR}.
+In the present work, we construct cluster variables using \emph{Deodhar geometry}; see \cref{sec:deodhar-geometry} for details and \cite{GLSBS1,GalTut} for examples.\footnote{To compare our quivers to the quivers in~\cite{GLSBS1,GalTut}, all arrows need to be reversed.} We introduce an open dense algebraic torus $\Tbr\subset \BR_\br$ called the \emph{Deodhar torus}, so named for its relation to the Deodhar decomposition of Richardson varieties \cite{Deo, MR}.
 It is defined by requiring the weighted flags $X_c,Y_c$ to be weakly $\wp c$-related, where $\wp c\in W$ is maximal possible subject to~\eqref{eq:braidDiagram} (for each $c=0,1,\dots,m$).
 The complement $\BR_\br\setminus \Tbr$ is a union of irreducible \emph{mutable Deodhar hypersurfaces} $\{V_c\mid c\in\Jmut\}$.
 We define a partial compactification of $\BR_\br$ so that the complement of $\Tbr$ in it also includes \emph{frozen Deodhar hypersurfaces} $\{V_c\mid c\in\Jfro\}$.
 We let $\Jo:=\Jfro\sqcup\Jmut$.
 The following definition, suggested by David Speyer, is key to our approach.

 \begin{propdef} For $c \in \Jo$, define the \emph{cluster variable} $x_c$ to be the unique character of $\torus(\br)$ that vanishes to order one on $V_c$ and has neither a pole nor a zero on $V_{\cp}$ for $\cp\in\Jo\setminus\{c\}$.
 We denote the cluster by $\xbr=\{x_c\}_{c \in \Jo}$. \end{propdef}